tethysplatform/tethys/docs/tutorials/getting_started/beginner.rst

 3. Model View Controller
 ========================

 Tethys apps are developed using the :term:`Model View Controller` (MVC) software architecture pattern.
 Model refers to the data model and associated code, View refers to the representations of the data, and Controller refers of the code that coordinates data from the Model for rendering in the View.
-In Tethys apps, the Model is usually an SQL database or files and the code for accessing them, the Views are most often the templates or HTML files, and Controllers are implemented as Python functions.
+In Tethys apps, the Model is usually an SQL database or files and the code for accessing them, the Views are most often the templates or HTML files, and Controllers are implemented as Python functions or classes.

 .. tip::